CMakePP/.github/docs/source/about/other_projects.rst

 Other Relevant Projects
 ***********************

-In order to put CPP in perspective this chapter describes some other relevant projects.
+In order to put CMakePP in perspective, this chapter describes some other relevant projects.
 The projects are listed in alphabetic order.

 Autocmake
 =========